hsfl/cosmos-web/README.md

 3. Modify cosmos .env file

 We will need to modify two .env files to configure the COSMOS Web setup.
 Let's start with the .env in the root folder of cosmos-docker that we created in step 2 from the previous [COSMOS Installation guide](https://github.com/hsfl/cosmos).
-Open the .env file at ```~/cosmos-docker/.env``` with your preferred text editor (you can also open the entire cosmos folder in VSCode).
+Open the .env file at ```~/cosmos-docker/.env``` with your preferred text editor (you can also open the entire cosmos-docker folder in VSCode).

 The bottom half of the file has several lines commented out, with only this line uncommented:
 ```